Swachh Bharat Mission: Interconnected challenges

-Irregularities with regards to the funds have been reported.
+Irregularities about the funds have been reported.
 In Odisha hundreds of beneficiaries have filed complaints that money has been siphoned off without constructing the toilets.
-In Madhya Pradesh almost half a million Swachh Bharta toilets have "vanished" in a multi billion rupees scam.
-In Bihar crores of rupees meant for Swachh Bharat Mission were siphoned off by Government officials in collusion with banks Police complaints were filed against those who have misused Swachh Bharat funds for personal household expenses.
+In Madhya Pradesh almost half a million Swachh Bharat toilets have "vanished" in a multi-billion rupees scam.
+In Bihar crores of rupees meant for Swachh Bharat Mission were siphoned off by Government officials in collusion with banks.
+Police complaints were filed against those who have misused Swachh Bharat funds for personal household expenses.